-- 17. Following the recommendations of the 2000 evaluation, ABC has been able to fulfil both its commercial and its cultural mission over the period under review.
+Following the recommendations of the 2000 evaluation, ABC has been able to fulfil both its commercial and its cultural mission over the period under review.
 It continues to raise the profile of African authors, scholarship and publishing as well as providing financial and other capacity building support to publishers.
 It provides an invaluable service to libraries, booksellers, funding agencies and individuals as a "one-stop" shop to make available a very broad range of published disciplines, and to enable the North to access African culture and scholarship as written and presented by Africans.
-As a pathway for funding support to African cultural activities it is very efficient: there is virtually no overhead cost to the donor funding provided, as management of the funds is effectively paid for from the commercial income of the Collective.
-The ABC is a focused organisation which provides a unique blend of cultural and commercial support to African publishing. - 18.
-The fourteen recommendations to ABC in the 2000 evaluation were generally adopted, and these are reflected in the ABC Strategic Plan 2002-06. - 19.
+As a pathway for funding support to African cultural activities it is efficient: there is virtually no overhead cost to the donor funding provided, as management of the funds is effectively paid for from the commercial income of the Collective (i.e. the donor funds received more or less equal the remittances made by ABC to the publishers - if the donors were paying direct supplier subsidies to the publishers, there would be additional(overhead) costs for the management of the subsidy).
+The ABC is a focused organisation which provides a unique blend of cultural and commercial support to African publishing.

+The fourteen recommendations to ABC in the 2000 evaluation were generally adopted, and these are reflected in the ABC Strategic Plan 2002-06.

 In line with the recommendations, ABC re-articulated its mission statement to provide a better focus on its activities.
-The aims and strategies of the ABC are now clearer and relate better to its fundamental mission. - 20.
+The aims and strategies of the ABC are now clearer and relate better to its fundamental mission.

 Three of the recommendations concerned income generation, the improvement of financial stability and the need to close the gap between commercial income and total expenditure.
 ABC publishers agreed to reduce the remittance levels they receive from ABC (resulting in over GBP 40 000 extra income to the Collective), and ABC has expanded its volume of sales, brought prices into line with northern market norms and established an outlet for the North American market through a distribution agreement with the Michigan State University Press (ABC/MSUP).
 Two recommendations were related to digital technology and ABC has made excellent progress in this regard.
 ABC's database has been upgraded to a Windows platform and now links stocks, customer files, invoicing etc. with the bibliographic database.
 Significant time-saving is anticipated once the systems have been run in and sales analysis has been enhanced.
 Similarly, accounting and book-keeping have been computerised to make the financial procedures clearer and more easily handled.
 ABC has adopted print on demand (POD) technology, and continues to expand this type of production by showing the publishers the kinds of savings and efficiency improvements that can be made, as well as helping the publishers with the actual digitisation of their titles.
-Additionally, it has established a successful revolving fund to help the publishers finance the POD services. - 21.
+Additionally, it has established a successful revolving fund to help the publishers finance the POD services.

 In terms of raising its profile and positioning itself within Africa, ABC has improved upon its information dissemination (through its web-site, and through direct contacts to its members and customers), and its networking with governments and regional institutions.
 Unfortunately, information is not always absorbed or passed on within participating publishing companies or partner organisations.
 ABC therefore needs to continually strive to get its message across.
 Efforts to strengthen collaboration with APNET have seen some promise, but a long-term strategic partnership would probably be more effective and may also help APNET itself.